Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

-\begin{remark} As explained in \cite{lahoche20241} for instance, the construction of the RG assumes that the number of degrees of freedom remains fixed by $N$, and the standard deviation $\sigma$ for the matrix-like disorder is recalled after each RG transformation.
-More precisely, as we integrated out the momenta in the windows $[\Lambda, s \Lambda]$, we rescale $\sigma$ by a factor $s^{-1}$, and we define the dimensionless standard deviation $\bar{\sigma}:=k \sigma$.
-In this paper, we rescale the couplings by a suitable power of $\bar{\sigma}$, such that this parameter disappears from our flow equations.
-This is done explicitly in the reference \cite{lahoche20241} and this is also assumed in the reference \cite{lahoche4} and reference therein.
-This is equivalent to describing the flow with respect to the referential that follows the flow of $\bar{\sigma}$.
-Note that the elimination of degrees of freedom is not strictly necessary for the RG construction, and as firstly pointed out by Wegner, a suitable change of variables could effectively accomplish the same thing -- see \cite{latorre2000exact,caticha2016changes,bervillier2014structure} and reference therein.
-Note that one can easily construct the relation between the point of view of this paper and the point of view where the number of effective degrees of freedom changes.
-Considering, for instance, the quartic theory, and as $N_{\text{eff}}\,(k)$ and $g_4(k)$ the effective degrees of freedom at the scale $k$ and the corresponding effective quartic coupling, we find that has to be related with the effective quartic coupling $u_4(k)$ for our point of view in this paper as (see also \eqref{definitionu4}):
+\begin{remark} As explained in \cite{lahoche20241}, the RG construction assumes that the number of degrees of freedom remains fixed by $N$, while the standard deviation $\sigma$ of the matrix-like disorder is rescaled after each RG transformation.
+More precisely, as we integrate out momenta in the windows $[\Lambda, s\Lambda]$, we rescale $\sigma$ by a factor $s^{-1}$ and define the dimensionless standard deviation $\bar{\sigma} := k\sigma$.
+In this paper, we rescale the couplings by an appropriate power of $\bar{\sigma}$ so that this parameter is eliminated from our flow equations.
+This procedure is detailed in \cite{lahoche20241} and is also assumed in \cite{lahoche4} and references therein.
+This is equivalent to describing the flow in a reference frame that tracks the evolution of $\bar{\sigma}$.
+Note that the elimination of degrees of freedom is not strictly necessary for the RG construction; as first pointed out by Wegner, a suitable change of variables can achieve an equivalent result—see \cite{latorre2000exact, caticha2016changes, bervillier2014structure} and references therein.One can easily establish the relationship between our perspective and the framework where the number of effective degrees of freedom changes.
+Considering, for instance, a quartic theory, and denoting $N_{\text{eff}}(k)$ and $g_4(k)$ as the effective degrees of freedom and the corresponding effective quartic coupling at scale $k$, respectively, we find that these must be related to the effective coupling $u_4(k)$ used in this paper as follows (see also \eqref{definitionu4}):